Which character set do AWeber forms accept?

 Where Can I Locate My Newly Generated Code?

-- Click "Edit" beneath the name of your sign up form.
+- Go to the "Sign Up Forms" page and click "Edit" beneath the name of your sign up form.

 - No changes would need to be made at the "Design" section of your form; however, you will need to click the "Save" button.